 The generation of the Exodus had grown up as slaves in Egypt.
 They lived a day-to-day existence where all of their energies were focused on mere physical survival.
 This bare existence left them with a very limited view of reality.
 It was this narrow-minded vision that led them to rebel against God and Moses.
 This slave mentality blinded them to the tremendous spiritual potential inherent in the Promised Land.

 This limited physical mindset was at the root of all of the tragedies that took place on Tisha B’Av.
-Had the generation of the desert been able to focus their hearts and minds in God, they would have retained the higher perception necessary to enter into the land.
+Had the generation of the desert been able to focus their hearts and minds in the divine, they would have retained the higher perception necessary to enter into the land.
 Had the people during first Temple times lived a God-centered life, they would never have fallen into the abyss of corruption and idol worship.
-If God’s presence had truly been a living reality for the generation of the second Temple, they would have experienced an unconditional love for all human beings, and the baseless hatred that caused the destruction of the Temple could never have arisen.
+If Divine Presence had truly been a living reality for the generation of the second Temple, they would have experienced an unconditional love for all human beings and the baseless hatred that caused the Temple’s destruction would never have appeared.

 An expansive awareness is the key to building the Third Temple of the future.
 This is why the Midrash states that the Messiah will be born on Tisha B’Av.
-It is the Messiah that will bring the energy to awaken this lofty consciousness.
-He will reveal a teaching and way of life that will nurture and develop this most sublime state of being.
+The Messiah will awaken this lofty consciousness in Israel and humanity.
+He or she will reveal a teaching and a way of life to nurture and develop this most sublime state of being.

-This Tisha B’Av, as we mourn the Temple’s destruction, let us also strive to feel the intimate Presence of God.
-Rather than dwelling on the pain and suffering that has befallen us on this day, let us attempt to see the Divine spark inside each and every human being.
-Rather than thinking about the sorry state of the land and people of Israel, let us try to rediscover the vision that made us love the Holy Land.
-Let us be ready to receive the unique spiritual blessing which lies hidden beneath the physical shattering of this day.
+This Tisha B’Av, as we mourn the Temple’s destruction, let us also strive to feel the intimate presence of God.
+As we contemplate the pain and suffering that has befallen our people on this day, let us also seek to discern the Divine spark in each and every human being.
+And rather than dwelling on the sorry state of the land and people of Israel, let us try to rediscover the vision that made us love the Holy Land.
+Let us prepare ourselves to receive the unique spiritual blessing that lies hidden beneath the great physical shattering of this solemn day.